 The low inventory with a larger pool of buyers perpetuates Houston’s current status as a seller’s market, where sellers have the advantage and attain higher prices for their houses.
 Low inventory already drove prices up in Houston in recent years.
 Having new buyers without having caught up in inventory only prolongs the “problem”.

 With more couples focusing on stability and family life, there could be a noticeable shift from cities to suburbs.

-Research shows it isn’t uncommon for gentrification to follow when more gay couples begin settling down in a community, so this shift could mean improvements in value in certain Houston neighborhoods.
+Research shows that its common for gentrification to follow when more gay couples begin settling down in a community.
+This shift could mean improvements in value in certain Houston neighborhoods.

 Good News Overall

-This is all good news for Houston home sellers – gentrification and more buyers in the market both mean higher prices for homes.
-This is also good news for lenders and builders, because there will be more qualified home buyers with significant buying power entering the market.
+This is all good news for Houston home sellers.
+Gentrification and more buyers in the market both mean higher prices for homes.
+This is also good news for lenders and builders.
+There will be more qualified home buyers with significant buying power entering the market.